AChelikani/recruiting-slack-app/services/applicationwatcherservice/README.md

 - (Optional) Post candidates email and encourage interviewers to send congradulatory note.

-If a candidate accepts the offer, declines the offer, or is rejected after onsite since the last time the job has run:g
+If a candidate accepts the offer, declines the offer, or is rejected after onsite since the last time the job has run:
 - Archive the channel.